c-luu/c-luu.github.io/_drafts/gasser.md

 * How said security requirements impact the development process.

 # Evolving Security Requirements
 It's ideal to have the security architecture specified early on, but how do we anticipate or prepare for future security requirements?
+For one, _don't be overly specific about anticipating security enhancements_ (sic).
+E.g.:

+* Maybe we've added hooks to handle security checks, but such checks may introduce new possibilities of failures that the existing software can't handle.